beshu-tech/readonlyrest-docs/examples/custom-middleware/reordering-available-tenancies.md

 ---
-description: Tenant group manipulation
+description: Reordering available tenancies
 ---

-# Tenant group manipulation
+# Reordering available tenancies

-We can change a default tenant and order of the tenants in the ROR menu by providing `defaultGroup` query string parameter before the login, and chenge the order of `availableGroups` thanks to the `enrichIdentitySessionMetadata` method.
+We can change the default tenancy, and the display ordering of the tenancies in the ROR menu by providing the `defaultGroup` query parameter in the HTTP request submitted by the login form, and change the order of `availableGroups` thanks to the `enrichIdentitySessionMetadata` method.

 1. Declare `readonlyrest_kbn.custom_middleware_inject_file: 'path/to/custom_middleware_inject_file.js'` in the kibana.yml and declare `custom_middleware_inject_file.js`